ALEKS PPL for Math Placement

 If you are having issues with ALEKS PPL itself or LockDown Browser, contact ALEKS PPL support.

-If you logged on but have lost your progress, reach out to the UNM Testing and Training Center
+If you have other questions, reach out to the UNM Testing and Training Center for support or referral to a resource that can help.

 Click the buttons below for more information about taking an ALEKS PPL test: